Gudit: History and stories

 Information about Gudit is contradictory and incomplete.
 Paul B. Henze wrote, "She is said to have killed the emperor, ascended the throne herself, and reigned for 40 years.
 Accounts of her violent misdeeds are still related among peasants in the north Ethiopian countryside."
 Henze continues in a footnote:

 On my first visit to the rock church of Abreha and Atsbeha in eastern Tigray in 1970, I noticed that its intricately carved ceiling was blackened by soot.
 The priest explained it as the work of Gudit, who had piled the church full of hay and set it ablaze nine centuries before.

+Gudit is recorded as having written a decree saying “churches should be closed because I am a Jewess and my husband is also a Jew”.
+In one manuscript she is said to have crowned herself empress.

-There is a tradition that Gudit sacked and burned Debre Damo, an amba which at the time was a treasury and a prison for the male relatives of the king; this may be an echo of the later capture and sack of Amba Geshen by Ahmad ibn Ibrahim al-Ghazi, alias Ahmad Gragn.
+There is a tradition that Gudit sacked and burned Debre Damo, an amba which at the time was a treasury and a prison for the male relatives of the king; this may be an echo of the later capture and sack of Amba Geshen by Ahmad ibn Ibrahim al-Ghazi.

 However, James Bruce presented a tradition that Dil Na'ad was overthrown by Gudit, and that Mara Takla Haymanot (whom Bruce calls "Takla Haymanot") was a cousin of Gudit who succeeded her after several of her own family.

+Bruce also reports a story that the royal family were at this time, in virtue of the old law, confined on the almost inaccessible mountain of Damo in Tigray, and that after the death of Ayzur, and a plague in the capital of Abyssinia, Gudit used this opportunity to attack Damo, seize control, and quote “slew the whole princes there, to the number, it is said, of about 400.”

 In oral tradition, Gudit is sometimes conflated with the 16th-century Muslim queen Ga'ewa of Tigray.